 And that should a director be indicted or tried for any of the offences set out in company law legislation, the Board of Directors must investigate the case as soon as possible and, based on the particular situation, decide whether the director should continue in his or her post.
-And that the Board of Directors must provide a reasoned written account of all these events in its Annual Corporate Governance as well as the consequent legal proceedings.
+And that the Board of Directors must provide a reasoned written account of all these events in its Annual Corporate Governance Report.